 If there are some prerequisite courses that you still need to complete, your admissions counselor can create a completion plan based on your preferred start date in the ABSN program.
-We admit students into the program three times a year in January, May, and August.
+We admit students into the program four times a year in January, March, May, and August.

 Once you’ve satisfied all of the ABSN program requirements, you’re ready to begin the application process.
 While the application process may seem intimidating, it doesn’t have to be — just be sure to work with your dedicated admissions counselor every step of the way.
 Your counselor’s job is to ensure that you submit the most competitive nursing school application possible.